Iamthelaw/notes/✅ code-complete.md

 ## Chapter 30 Programming Tools

-Use of a leading-edge tool set—and familiarity with the tools used—can increase pro- ductivity by 50 percent or more (Jones 2000; Boehm et al. 2000).
+Use of a leading-edge tool set—and familiarity with the tools used—can increase productivity by 50 percent or more (Jones 2000; Boehm et al. 2000).

 ### 30.1 Design Tools